Committee

 Ian moved to Campbells Creek in 1990 and has family connections going back to the 1860s gold-rush era.
 He initiated restoration work along Castlemaine’s creeks in the mid-1980s and has been working ever since to improve the condition of them and the surrounding riparian land.
 With over 30 years of experience in revegetation and natural resource management, Ian is well placed to be our environmental officer.
 In 2017 Ian was awarded the Australian Government Individual Landcarer Award for Victoria in recognition of his work.
 Ian has been a huge part of the success of the friends group.
 His knowledge and passion for the environment and his keenness to share his knowledge and engage with others has brought many people together to further the cause.

 “The Friends of Campbells Creek is one of the most vibrant landcare groups I’ve ever encountered.
-In the last twenty years, the group has achieved a dramatic transformation of what was previously a very degraded urban wasteland.
+Since 2000, the group has achieved a dramatic transformation of what was previously a very degraded urban wasteland.
 Being involved in this has been one of the most satisfying experiences of my life”.